Total Reality

-Total Reality is a 1997 American action and science-fiction film directed by Phillip J. Roth.
+Total Reality is a 1997 American science-fiction action film directed by Phillip J. Roth.
 The musical score was composed by Jim Goodwin.
 The film stars David Bradley, Ely Pouget, Thomas Kretschmann, Anna Nicholas, Marcus Aurelius, and Patsy Pease.

 Plot

 In 2107 Earth is controlled by a military-political party known as the Bridgists.
 A galaxy-wide rebellion against the Bridgists' rule results in the destruction of all life on Earth.
 Soon, the rebellion is on the brink of defeat by the Bridgists.
 The rebels make a final stand near Proximia 2 in the Alpha Centauri star system.
-The rebels win a starship battle with the Bridgists, but the Bridgist Commander Tunis and Colonel Norris escape in a time traveling shuttle which takes them back to Earth in 1998.
-The rebels destroy the Bridgist ship, even though it is filled with civilians.
-Rebel lieutenant Anthony Rand tries to stop the destruction of the Bridgist ship, but instead ends up killing his own commander.
+The Bridgists, win a starship battle with the rebels, but the rebel Commander Tunis and Colonel Norris escape in a time traveling shuttle which takes them back to Earth in 1998.
+The Bridgists destroy the rebel ship, even though it is filled with civilians.
+Bridgist lieutenant Anthony Rand tries to stop the destruction of the rebel ship, but instead ends up killing his own commander.
 He is arrested and sent to military prison.

-Rand and 3 other prisoners, Wingate, Frankel, and Uriah, are recruited to go back in time to 1998 and kill Commander Tunis.
+Rand and 3 other prisoners, Wingate, Frankel, and Uriah, are recruited to go back in time to 1998 and kill Tunis.
 They have 48 hours to complete their mission, otherwise their bio-implants will self-destruct, killing them all.

 Rand and the others successfully land in America in 1998.
-Rand’s group steals a car and Uriah is able to drive it.
-Cathy Easton, a businesswoman from 1998, breaks into her ex-husband's house and finds Commander Tunis and Colonel Norris there.
-Rand’s group reaches the house and starts shooting at Tunis.
+Rand's group steals a car and Uriah is able to drive it.
+Cathy Easton, a businesswoman from 1998, breaks into her ex-husband's house and finds Tunis and Norris there.
+Rand's group reaches the house and starts shooting at Tunis.
 Uriah is killed and Tunis escapes.
 Tunis then blows up the house, but Rand manages to rescue Cathy.
 FBI agents arrive at the house to investigate the explosion.
-Finding Uriah’s body, the agents try to conduct a postmortem, but Uriah’s bio-implant blows up.
+Finding Uriah's body, the agents try to conduct a postmortem, but Uriah's bio-implant blows up.

-Rand’s group returns to Cathy’s house, where she tells Rand that she was married to a John Bridges; Rand knows he started the Bridgist movement through a book on political idealism he wrote.
+Rand's group returns to Cathy's house, where she tells Rand that she was married to a John Bridges; Rand knows he started the Bridgist movement through a book on political idealism he wrote.
 Rand surmises that is why Tunis has travelled back to 1998.
 The police arrive, so Rand blows up the house and they all escape in the explosion.